 Verification is the process used to check the accuracy of the information reported on the FAFSA.
-The federal processor randomly selects applications for verification.
+The federal processor selects applications for verification.
 Typically about 20% of our applicants are selected to be verified.

 If the information on your FAFSA is different than the information on your U.S Income Tax Return and Verification Worksheet, your financial aid award could be affected.
 You will be notified by email if a change in eligibility occurred as the result of the verification process.

 For continuing students, verification must be completed before your financial aid can be applied to your student account.
 If verification is not completed by June 15th, 2019 when we publish aid for the following academic year, you will only receive your merit scholarship.
 Once verification is complete, you will receive your full aid package based on the results of us verifying your FAFSA data.
 We recommend completing verification as soon as possible as many sources of financial aid have limited funding and you may not be able to receive aid you would otherwise be eligible for (such as work study).

 If verification is not completed by the end of the first semester of enrollment for the academic school year, all federal, state, and need-based Puget Sound aid will be canceled.